Dynamical disruption timescales and chaotic behavior of hierarchical triple systems: Numerical methods

 The definition of the dynamical stability is not unique.
 Indeed, it may depend on the maximum integration time that we adopt in numerical simulations to some extent.
 First, we define the disruption time $T_\mathrm{d}$ for each triple following \citet{Manwadkar2020,Manwadkar2021}.
 At each timestep, the integrator evaluates the binding energy for each of the three pairs of bodies, {\it i.e.} $(m_1, m_2)$, $(m_1,m_3)$ and $(m_2,m_3)$.
 The pair with the highest (negative) binding energy is considered as the inner binary, and we call the pair of the inner binary and the remaining tertiary as the outer pair.
-When the binding energy of the outer pair becomes positive and the radial velocity of the tertiary becomes positive (i.e. is moving away from the inner binary), we regard that the triple is disrupted, and record the epoch as the disruption time $T_\mathrm{d}$.
-Even after the epoch, we continue the run until the binary-single distance exceeds 20 times the binary semi-major axis when the run is stopped.
-We define stable triples in the sense that $T_\mathrm{d}>t_\mathrm{int}$, as those do not disrupt and survive until our maximum integration time $t_\mathrm{int}$.
+When the binding energy of the outer pair becomes positive and the radial velocity of the tertiary becomes positive (i.e. is moving away from the inner binary), we tentatively regard it as a candidate of a disrupted triple, and assign the epoch as the disruption time $T_\mathrm{d}$.
+Some of them, however, represent a transient unbound state, and subsequently become gravitationally bound again.
+Therefore, we continue the run until its binary-single distance exceeds 20 times the binary semi-major axis so as to make sure that it is a truly disrupted triple.
+In that case, we stop the run, and the triple is classified as disrupted with the previously assigned value of $T_\mathrm{d}$.
+If a system becomes bound again, on the other hand, we reset the temporarily assigned value of $T_\mathrm{d}$, and keep running the integration of the system.

+Finally, we define {\it stable} triples as those that do not disrupt and survive until our maximum integration time $t_\mathrm{int}$.
 We set $t_\mathrm{int}= 10^{9} P_\ii$ unless otherwise specified.

+Due to the chaotic nature of the system, strict numerical convergence cannot be achieved, and the disruption timescales obtained from our simulation runs should be interpreted in a statistical manner.
+In \S \ref{subsec:chaos-scaling} and appendix~\ref{sec:Td-phase}, we attempt a numerical convergence test by running the same set of runs on different machines allowing for a tiny difference of the initial orbital parameter, as well as varying the initial phases of the inner and outer orbits and of the three bodies.
+In all cases, the disruption timescales agree within one or two orders of magnitudes, indicating that our results are statistically robust within those uncertainties.